 I see my role as not just to offer you psychological therapy, but to provide you with insight into the structure of the difficulties you face, so you can find solutions not just in therapy, but also in other modalities, which may complement the therapy.
 With such insight will come more skill in recognising and formulating your difficulties, so that now and in the future, you will be quicker to recognise and faster to resolve any difficulties you face.

 Areas of interest

-Highly experienced chartered clinical psychologist based in London, offering coaching, counselling and therapy using integrative change methods around a core Cognitive Behavioural (CBT) approach.
-Covering emotional difficulties, unwanted behaviours, and relationship problems both at home and at work.
+I’m an experienced psychologist based in London, offering coaching, counselling and therapy using integrative change methods around a core Cognitive Behavioural (CBT) approach.
+I cover emotional difficulties, unwanted behaviours, and relationship problems both at home and at work.

-Expertise includes Alcohol / drug dependency; Bipolar disorder (previously manic depression); Stress related disorders; Bereavement; Depression; Anxiety disorders; Eating disorders; Post traumatic stress disorder (PTSD); Obsessive-compulsive disorder (OCD).
+My expertise includes Alcohol / drug dependency; Bipolar disorder (aka manic depression); Stress related disorders; Bereavement; Depression; Anxiety disorders; Eating disorders; Post traumatic stress disorder (PTSD); Obsessive-compulsive disorder (OCD).

-I also work with clients by phone and via Skype.
+I can also work with clients by phone and via Skype.